WiccaCrow/webserver/README.md

 Example: see config file

-Description: Contains directives related to the server
+Description: Contains directives related to the server.
 ```

 ---